My Home Page with Links to My Other

 During the Cuban missile crises, a

-test ICBM was launched without higher permission.
-JFK put it this way:
+test ICBM launched without high-level permission.
+JFK put it thus:

 "There is always some son-of-a-bitch who doesn't get the word."